Virean196/nff_afk_training/README.md

 The hotslotTraining is an even simpler script that presses 1-0 and TAB, tab for me is hotslot swap, again, if you want to swap that just open the python file and replace the last line of the main loop "keyboard.press_and_release('tab')", heads-up, just replacing the key in the python file WILL NOT swap it in the .exe file for that you'll have to run pyinstaller on the hotslotTraining.py file.

+The scripts work best together, the hotslot script attempts to hold Z down for chakra restore but some jutsus cancel that, if an outside source presses Z the script will reset the Z flag and hold down Z again, hence why having the generative scroll on helps.